-- Quicksand Golf Course and Hill Country Spirits bring in significant sales tax income for the city. - The third major business is Camp Young Judaea, a nonprofit children's summer camp, and is the second largest private landowner in Woodcreek behind the golf course. - There are a handful of other small businesses operating throughout the community.
+- Double J Ranch Golf Club (formerly Quicksand Golf Course) and Hill Country Spirits bring in significant sales tax income for the city. - The third major business is Camp Young Judaea, a nonprofit children's summer camp, and is the second largest private landowner in Woodcreek behind the golf course. - There are a handful of other small, home-based, businesses operating throughout the community.